adamsoffer/payout-bot/README.md

 3. To send alerts to a specific channel, create a [Discord webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).
-4. Install dependencies with `npm install`.
+4. Install dependencies with `yarn install`.
 5. Rename the `.env.example` file to `.env` and fill in the required environment
    variables: